Leaving Hong Kong: Farewell Gift Guide

 Patinova take cultural and historical objects of interest and either re-purpose or re-create them in a new way so that their story continues as jewellery.
 We particularly love these Hong Kong coin cufflinks (prices start at $770).
 And we bet you never thought you’d find the perfect gift for the dragon boater in your life?
 Well now you have!
 The Dragon Boat Paddle collection starts at $925.

-When it comes to Hong Kong inspired jewellery, Goods of Desire have a great selection and we love these quirky HK Charm bracelets.
-There are three designs featuring different Hong Kong icons, normally priced at $850 they are currently on sale at $425.
+When it comes to Hong Kong inspired jewellery, Goods of Desire have a great selection and we love these quirky HK charm necklaces.
+There are eight designs featuring different Hong Kong icons like a clay pot or dai pai dong stool ($250).
 Or you may prefer their stylish ‘Silversmith Collection‘, which includes a whole range of Hong Kong inspired pieces for both men and women.
 Prices start at $350.

 Of course if the budget will stretch, then you can’t beat Shanghai Tang for high quality, contemporary jewellery and accessories featuring Chinese motifs.
-The bangles and cufflinks featured here start at $1280.
+These chic leather bracelets with gold-plated Chinese shou (a modern geometric design based on the symbol of longevity) come in assorted hues ($1480) and cufflinks featured here start at $1280.

 A cool gift idea for teen boys or girls, these bracelets from niin ($390) feature silver and gold-plated charms from a happy Buddha to a Hong Kong map.
 The red strings, said to bring good fortune and positivity to their wearers, can be worn several at a time for a hip look.

 Although they’re starting again in a new city, they’ll always be a Hong Konger deep down.
-This tote ($240), complete with the symbolic yellow umbrella, will remind them.
+This phone case ($290), complete with the symbolic yellow umbrella, will remind them.

 Hong Kong Gifts for Kids